-Identical Twin Found Not Guilty Of Murder In Hawaii Cliff Crash That Killed Her Sister
+An Identical Twin Was Found Not Guilty Of Murder In The Hawaii Cliff Crash That Killed Her Sister

 A judge found Alexandria Duval not guilty of killing her sister, Anastasia, in 2016.

-Alexandria Duval was driving an SUV on the waterfall-filled Hana Highway on Maui when she drove off a 200-foot cliff and killed her identical twin sister, who was in the passenger seat.
+Alexandria Duval was driving an SUV on the waterfall-lined Hana Highway on Maui when she drove off a 200-foot cliff and killed her identical twin sister, who was in the passenger seat.

 Duval's defense attorney, Birney Bervar, argued it was a tragic accident.
-Maui deputy prosecuting attorney Emlyn Higa said Duval "intentionally or knowingly" drove off the cliff, ABC News reported.
+Maui Deputy Prosecuting Attorney Emlyn Higa said Duval "intentionally or knowingly" drove off the cliff, ABC News reported.

 Witnesses testified that they heard the twins "arguing" and that the passenger was pulling the driver's hair as they fought in the car on the windy road before the accident.